stormpath/stormpath-sdk-java/docs/source/config.rst

 .. only:: servlet

   #.
 You added the stormpath-servlet-plugin .jar and its transitive dependencies to your web application's ``/WEB-INF/lib`` directory.
 This happens automatically if you use a Maven-compatible build tool like Maven or Gradle to :ref:`specify the stormpath-servlet-plugin dependency <servlet-plugin-jar>` in your project build configuration.
+  #.
+Your web application can read the ``$HOME/.stormpath/apiKey.properties`` file :ref:`mentioned in the Quickstart <get-api-key>`.
+  #.
+You have only one Application registered with Stormpath.

 .. only:: springboot

   #.
 You added the |project| .jar and its transitive dependencies to your web application's ``/WEB-INF/lib`` directory.
 This happens automatically if you use a Maven-compatible build tool like Maven or Gradle to :ref:`specify the stormpath-thymeleaf-spring-boot-starter dependency <dependency-jar>` in your project build configuration.
   #.
 Your web application can read the ``$HOME/.stormpath/apiKey.properties`` file :ref:`mentioned in the Quickstart <get-api-key>`.
   #.
 You have only one Application registered with Stormpath.

 If all of these conditions cannot be met, then you will have to specify some minimal configuration (but not much!) as described below.